A New Logo... the inside story and FAQ

 Do we still use the hyphen?

-In keeping with national trends in naming conventions, the university has dropped the use of the hyphen in its name.
+In keeping with national trends in naming conventions, the university dropped the use of the hyphen in its name.
 Most university systems with multiple campuses have gone to the new style because the hyphen confers secondary status on affiliate campuses.